eflumerf/styleguide/dune-daq-cppguide.md

 implements, or tests exactly one abstraction that is documented by a comment at the point of declaration, file comments are not required.
 All other files must have file comments.

+### File Comments [DUNE VERSION]

+Start each file with license boilerplate.

+File comments describe the contents of a file.
+If a file declares, implements, or tests exactly one abstraction that is documented by a comment at the point of declaration, file comments are not required.
+All other files must have file comments.

+The comment at the top of a header file should never describe implementation details the user of a class doesn't need to worry about.
+Save those either for the source file, or for just above the definition of an inline function if it's in the header file.

+Comments are always in danger of growing stale as code changes.
+This danger is greatest when it comes to the comment at the top of the file.
+Be aware of this when you modify code, and update the comments if necessary.

 #### Legal Notice and Author Line